 Why Do Crisis Communications and Reputation Management Matter?

 The entire world is not within your control — whether external or internal, there are forces beyond your influence that may create challenges for your organization.
 When crisis situations arise, you need to have a plan of how to respond or you will be scrambling only to start from a deficit.
 Consider this: Between 2014 and 2019, 74% of companies that faced a major crisis sought outside help either during or after the situation.
-During that same stretch, 69% of all corporate leaders experienced at least one crisis, though the overall average was three.
+During that same stretch, 69% of all corporate leaders experienced at least one crisis, though the overall average was three

-And if recent history has taught us anything, it’s that you never know what your crisis plan will help you weather: 62% of companies used a crisis plan to navigate the pandemic.
+And if recent history has taught us anything, it’s that you never know what your crisis plan will help you weather:

 The prevalence of these challenges throws into sharp relief the fact that it is less a question of if your organization needs a crisis communication and reputation management strategy and more a question of when it will be needed.
 Legendary business leader Warren Buffet captured the argument for planning sooner than later perfectly: